FioChuck/dataproc_avro/README.md

 ## Known Error when writing Spark Dataframe arrays of structs to BigQuery.

-Data written to Biquery is first written to Google Cloud Service as an intermediate file.
+Data written to Biquery is first written to Google Cloud Storage as an intermediate file.
 By defaul this intermediate file format is Parquet.
 Unfortunately when writing an array of structs with default settings the schema is corrupted.
 This is a know issue documented here: https://github.com/GoogleCloudDataproc/spark-bigquery-connector/issues/251

 To work around this the `intermediateFormat` flag should be set to _avro_.
+Intermediate Avro files are still subject to the max block size of 16 MB.
+This limitation applies to the `jobs.insert` API method.

 For example: